sara-service/webapp/docs/shib.md

 	- the hostname is right (major PITA to change all the endpoints)
 - visit `https://saradomain/Shibboleth.sso/DiscoFeed` and check that
 	- you get a long list of JSON-encoded stuff
-	- the list contains all IdPs you want to allow for login
+	- the list contains all IdPs you want to allow for login (actually easier to check in the raw output then the "readable" Firefox view)
 	- the list *doesn't* contains any IdPs you *don't* want to allow
-	- FIXME maybe this only works after the SP can find itself in the federation metadata?
+	- TODO didin't work initially, but worked just fine the next day – wtf?!

 ## Set up a Test Endpoint (optional)